afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 This is our Model.
 It holds a list of animal names and has a method to publish one random animal name via a Publisher.  *(@Published private(set) var name)*

 #### TheViewModel
 Our ViewModel, responsible for managing the View.
-It owns our Model, subscribes to it and then re-publishes *name* via its *textToShow* publisher. *(@Published var textToShow).*
+It owns our Model, subscribes to it and then re-publishes *name* via its *displayData* publisher. *(@Published var textToShow).*

 #### TheView
 This is a simple SwiftUI View, with a text and a button.
 It owns our ViewModel and subscribes to it.
 It displays the ViewModel's *textToShow* value as a Text whenever the data changes.